infinum/eightshift-docs/docs/guides/config.md

 Type: Optional

 Used for namespacing projects REST-API routes and fields.
-Only required if you are creating custom REST route or field.
+Only required if you are creating custom REST a route or field.

 ## get_project_routes_version()

 Type: Optional

 Used for versioning projects REST-API routes and fields.
-Only required if you are creating custom REST route or field.
+Only required if you are creating custom REST a route or field.

 ## get_project_primary_color()